 Planning and Design for Sustainable Development in a Local Context

 The thematic of the studio is planning and design for sustainable development in a small or medium sized municipality in Sweden.

 Gives knowledge about the significance of the social dimension of sustainable development, focusing on urban development in suburban areas built in the 1960s and 70s in Sweden.
 Public participation of citizens is a central aspect.

-Aims at introducing the students to the field of architectural and urban conservation and transformation in a historic and contemporary context and to test new knowledge in a critical and reflective way.
+Aims at introducing you to the field of architectural and urban conservation and transformation in a historic and contemporary context and to test new knowledge in a critical and reflective way.

 Introduces the concept of “sustainable building”, both as principles and as chosen elements in concrete design assignments.
-Integrates the environmental issues of sustainable building into an architectural project, combining functional and aesthetical qualities with low environmental impact.
-Cultivates a deeper understanding of selected issues of sustainable building and to develop these issues into a thoroughly elaborated design proposal.
-(This studio is under development and is likely to participate in the on-going international competition Solar Decathlon.)
+Integrates the environmental issues of sustainable building into an architectural project, combining functional and aesthetic qualities with low environmental impact.
+Cultivates a deeper understanding of selected issues of sustainable building and how to develop these issues into a thoroughly elaborated design proposal.

-The aim is to practice design for sustainable building, to introduce findings from design for energy and environmental efficiency, to promote cooperation between architects and engineers and to implement this knowledge into a competition.
-(This studio is under development and is likely to participate in the on-going international competition Solar Decathlon.)
+The aim is to practice design for sustainable building, to introduce findings from design for energy and environmental efficiency, to promote cooperation between architects and engineers and to implement this knowledge in a competition.

 The last semester is assigned for the Master’s thesis.
 The aim is to display knowledge and capability for independent work, and related to the students undergraduate profile, within the field of design for sustainable development.